ashutoshvarma/protocol/README.md

 # <pre>**# Interacting with Contracts**</pre>

-You can interact with deployed contracts using Truffle console, deployed contracts are automatically loaded using `truffle-deploy-registry`.
+You can interact with deployed contracts using the Truffle console, deployed contracts are automatically loaded using `truffle-deploy-registry`.

 Start the truffle console